mattkjames7/libcon2020/README.md

 If a system-wide installation is successful then the library may be linked to simply by including the ```-lcon2020``` flag while compiling/linking.
 Otherwise the path to the library must also be included, e.g. ```-L /path/to/lib/directory -lcon2020```.
 In Windows, the DLL should be placed in the root directory of the executable linked to it.

-This library includes two headers: `con2020.h` - a full header which provides access to everything within the library for use with C++ (including classes and C++ specific objects); and `con2020c.h` - a partial header which can be included in C, exposing C-compatible wrapper functions.
-The wrapper functions in the partial header file would also provide the easiest ways to link other languages to the library such as Python, IDL and Fortran.
+This library includes a header file `include/con2020.h` which is compatible with both C and C++.
+This header contains the full set of function and class prototypes for use with C++, it also includes C-compaitble wrapper functions.
+The wrapper functions in the header file would also provide the easiest ways to link other languages to the library such as Python, IDL and Fortran.

-If the library was installed system-wide, then the headers may be included using ```#include <con2020.h>;``` and ```#include <con2020c.h>;``` for C++ and C, respectively.
-Otherwise, a relative or absolute path to the headers must be used, e.g. ```#include "path/to/con2020.h";```.
+If the library was installed system-wide, then the headers may be included using ```#include <con2020.h>```.
+Otherwise, a relative or absolute path to the headers must be used, e.g. ```#include "path/to/con2020.h"```.

 ### C++ usage